mwermelinger/jollity/md/manual.md

   the Jupyter interface can't render Markdown within HTML.
 - Insert the boilerplate text in the empty `ANSWER` cells.
 - If a notebook has code, extract it to a separate file, with a copyright notice before the code.
-Comment out all IPython commands with `%`.
+Comment out all IPython commands starting with `%`.

 File `m269.py` has the code that calls Jollity to do all the above.
 The Jollity functions are explained below.